How to be a Responsible Traveller

 One school pen

 It often feels like you’re helping when you give money or items to children, but sadly it can encourage begging and truancy.
-You can make a real impact by donating money to local charities, taking your gifts to a local school instead or buying hand-made souvenirs.
+You can make a real impact by contributing to charities that support local businesses, taking your gifts to a local school instead or buying hand-made souvenirs.
 Buying something someone has made boosts self-esteem and worth as well as the economy rather than just giving handouts.

 We all know we should ask permission before we take someone’s photo, but sometimes we get a little shy.
 It’s important to remember though that some cultures, or just people, have very strong beliefs about this.
 But also that you can get some even better photos and experiences if you ask.
 Showing someone the photo you just took builds cultural bridges and who knows, you might end up exchanging email addresses and have a new pen pal!